apaterson543/WebData/recommendation_systems/README.md

-# Homework 7 - Recommendation Systems
+# Recommendation Systems
-#### Andrew Paterson - CS 432

 ### Dataset

-The datasets used in this assignmement were gathered from https://grouplens.org/datasets/movielens/100k/.
+The datasets used in this project were gathered from https://grouplens.org/datasets/movielens/100k/.
 The datasets were collected by the [GroupLens Research Project](https://grouplens.org/) at the University of Minnesota during the seven-month period from September 19, 1997 through April 22, 1998.
 We are using the "100k dataset", available from https://grouplens.org/datasets/movielens/100k/